Gankit27500/Simon-Says-Game/README.md

-This is a basic calculator using HTML, CSS and JavaScript
+This is a basic interactive Simon-Says-Game Where I using HTML, CSS and JavaScript and the concept of DOM Manipulation.